 If you have a large eCommerce portfolio and a lot of reseller competition, you’ll probably need to take a more advanced monitoring approach to help you efficiently recognize and respond to problems.
 We use a number of different software solutions with our clients depending on their needs.
-Although a monitoring service will alert you to a reseller in your space, identifying who they are can be challenging.
-ECommerce marketplaces have an element of anonymity that can make it difficult to know who you’re dealing with from a legal standpoint.
-That said, you can contact the seller directly or through the marketplace.
+Historically, sellers were anonymous but in 2020, Amazon started requiring accurate legal entity and contact information for every seller.
+You can also contact the seller directly or through the marketplace.
 If you have a problem with their content, don’t be afraid to let them know.
 Got a more serious issue?
 Notify the retailer (Amazon or Walmart for example) of the violation.

 Retailers will help you enforce THEIR rules, but not yours.
 In other words, if the reseller is violating Amazon’s Terms of Service with a bad product image, Amazon will be quick to come to your aid.
 If the reseller is violating your MAP policy, however, the retailer won't get involved.

 2. Verify Product Quality and Authenticity

 Something looks suspicious about that listing for your brand.
 It has terrible reviews and shoppers keep complaining that the product tastes stale.
 Furthermore, the product images shows last year’s packaging before your latest brand refresh.
 It doesn’t take Sherlock Holmes to figure out that someone is selling out-of-date or improperly stored goods.